dinanoviana/awesome-ui-ux-designer/README.md

 - [font.joy](font.joy) - Get font combination ideas.

 # Roles in UI/UX Field
+- **UI Designer**
-- UI Designer - Design the interface so that the application is easy and pleasant for users to use.
+Design the interface so that the application is easy and pleasant for users to use.
-- UX Designer - Responsible for making the application easy to use, simple, able to provide a positive and comfortable experience for users.
+- **UX Designer** - Responsible for making the application easy to use, simple, able to provide a positive and comfortable experience for users.
-- Interaction Designer - Focus on designing experience of product and how it works, how to meet user needs with business goals and what can actually be made.
+- **Interaction Designer** - Focus on designing experience of product and how it works, how to meet user needs with business goals and what can actually be made.
-- Visual Designer - Design logo, illustrations & icons, decide font color & size, work on product layouts.
+- **Visual Designer** - Design logo, illustrations & icons, decide font color & size, work on product layouts.
-- Motion Designer - How the user moves in the product, how to make smooth transitions between pages on an app or a website.
+- **Motion Designer** - How the user moves in the product, how to make smooth transitions between pages on an app or a website.
-- UX Researcher - Conduct studies and interviews.
+- **UX Researcher** - Conduct studies and interviews.
-- UX Writer - Create intuitive UX, writing labels for buttons, adjusting the tone to be friendly or formal.
+- **UX Writer** - Create intuitive UX, writing labels for buttons, adjusting the tone to be friendly or formal.
-- Production Designer - Bridging between interaction designers and engineers, make sure the first and final design match, handed off the assets (text and images, design specifications, color, font style, size, and spacing).
+- **Production Designer** - Bridging between interaction designers and engineers, make sure the first and final design match, handed off the assets (text and images, design specifications, color, font style, size, and spacing).
-- UX Engineers - Translate the design's intent into a functioning experience.
+- **UX Engineers** - Translate the design's intent into a functioning experience.
-- UX Program Manager - Setting up goals & project plans, and allocating team resources.
+- **X Program Manager** - Setting up goals & project plans, and allocating team resources.
-- VR/AR Designer
+- **VR/AR Designer**
-- Conversation Designer - Designing virtual assistant and interactive response system.
+- **Conversation Designer** - Designing virtual assistant and interactive response system.